Skip to content ↓

 Phonics screen information

-In June, all Year One children across the country will sit their National Phonics Screen.
-To find out more about what's involved, watch this short video:
+In June, all year one children across the country will sit their National Phonics Screen.
+To find out more about what's involved, click here to watch a short video.

-You can support your child at home by encouraging them to count in 2s, 5s and 10s, as well as completing their 'Big Maths' multiplication quizzes, which they bring home each week.
+You can support your child at home by encouraging them to count in 2s, 5s and 10s, as well as completing their 'Big Maths' multiplication quizzes, which they bring home each week, and playing on TT Rockstars weekly.
+Could they group count their peas at dinner time and see how many they have if they had 5 groups of 2?
+Can they count them 2, 4, 6, 8, 10? etc?

 Check out: